FAQs

 Can an abusive spouse stop the other spouse from getting a divorce?

 Either spouse can get a divorce even if one does not want it.
 The most common way is to live separate and apart for one year.
-However, a judge may not permit the divorce until formal custody and child support orders are in place.
-If one partner contests the divorce, then both spouses will need separate legal advice.
+However, a judge may not permit the divorce until formal parenting and support orders are in place.

 Back to top